Marcels-2-Neurons/uasos-project/README.md

 * Spektrum transmitter with WS1000 wireless simulator dongle
 * FrSky Taranis TX9 RC transmitter with mini USB cable

-I personally added the support for Controller Xbox One (Elite Series 2).
+The support for Controller Xbox One (Elite Series 2) has been added.

 If you want to add a new controller, you can use the *joyreporter.py* given with PySticks repo by Pr.
 Simon D. LEVY:
 1. Run on python console `joyreporter.py` available in `./UASOS/utilities/joyreporter`